+- Federal Bureau of Investigation Headquarter Site Selection

+- o Site Selection Decision Materials

+- Site Selection Planning Materials

+- FAQs and Legal Memoranda

+- GSA-FBI Correspondence

-- Federal Bureau of Investigation Headquarter Site Selection - Presidential Transition Staff and Move Support Documents - Old Post Office Lease Transfer Information - Login.gov Partnerships - Key Standard and Optional Form Updates - 3.
-Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?
+- 5. Beyond posting new material, is your agency taking steps to make the posted information more useful to the public, especially to the community of individuals who regularly access your agency's website?

-4. If yes, please provide examples of such improvements.
+6. If yes, please provide examples of such improvements.
 In particular, please describe steps your agency is taking to post information in open, machine- readable, and machine-actionable formats, to the extent feasible.
 If not posting in open formats, please explain why and note any challenges.

-5. Does your proactive disclosure process or system involve any collaboration with agency staff outside the FOIA office?
+7. Does your proactive disclosure process or system involve any collaboration with agency staff outside the FOIA office such as IT or data personnel?
 If so, describe this interaction.

-Yes-GSA's FOIA Requester Service Center coordinates ongoing conversations with GSA's key business lines, program areas, and records management staff about information and data sets that could and/or should be proactively posted for public use and consumption.
+Yes.
+GSA's FOIA Requester Service Center coordinates ongoing conversations with GSA's key business lines, program areas, and records management staff about information and data sets that could and/or should be proactively posted for public use and consumption.
 Discussions will usually be initiated as a result of issues in the media, legislation, or program changes.
 However, for new and evolving programs, the conversations tend to be progressive in nature and advance as requirements, data sets, and informational reporting mature.
-The Office of Strategic Communications also plays an important role by posting items identified for proactive disclosure on GSA websites.
+The Office of Strategic Communications and GSA IT also plays an important role by posting items identified for proactive disclosure on GSA websites.

-6. Optional-Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.
+8. Optional-Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.